Joe Mixon Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- Mixon put up 50 rushing yards in his single career matchup against the Chiefs, 27.5 fewer yards than his over/under in Sunday's game.
+- Mixon put up 50 rushing yards in his only career matchup against the Chiefs, 27.5 fewer yards than his over/under in Sunday's game.

 - Mixon did not have a touchdown run in that matchup against the Chiefs.

-- Conceding 116.5 rushing yards per game, the Chiefs have the 20th-ranked run defense in the NFL.
+- The Chiefs allow 116.5 yards per game on the ground, the NFL's 20th-ranked rush defense.

 - The Chiefs have allowed 12 rushing touchdowns, seventh in the league.